devtyr/ideamark/README.md

 ## License

-This blog is lincensed under the MIT license.
+ideamark is lincensed under the MIT license.

 ## TODOS

 - Add an option to exclude a post from being listed on the homepage.
+- Support `.markdown` file extension
+- Templating for list of posts